dotnet/docs-maui/docs/migration/multi-project-to-single-project.md

 In a .NET MAUI app, strings are localized using the same approach as in a Xamarin.Forms app.
 Therefore, your .NET resource files (*.resx*) should be copied from your Xamarin.Forms solution to an identically named folder in your .NET MAUI solution.
 Then, the neutral language of your .NET MAUI app must be specified.
 For more information, see [Specify the app's neutral language](~/fundamentals/localization.md#specify-the-apps-neutral-language).

 > [!NOTE]
-> .NET resource files don't have to be placed in the *Resources* folder of your .NET MAUI app project, although they can be if required.
+> .NET resource files don't have to be placed in the *Resources* folder of your .NET MAUI app project.

 In a .NET MAUI app, images are localized using the same approach as in a Xamarin.Forms app.
 Therefore, your localized images, and the folders in which they reside, should be copied from your Xamarin.Forms solution to your .NET MAUI app project: